Mississippi’s Hunter Education Program

-Hunter Education works.
-Since 1950, when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically nationwide.
+Since 1950 when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically.
 In Mississippi, we know that our hunter education efforts have reduced firearms accidents and saved lives.
-The Mississippi Department of Wildlife, Fisheries and Parks offers hunter education classes free of charge at numerous locations across the state.
-The hunter education course includes ten (10) hours of instruction, including time on firing range.
-Students must be ten (10) years old prior to December thirty-first (31) of the year of the class, must attend all course hours, must score 70 or greater on the written exam, and must complete firing exercise to acquire hunter education certification.
+MDWFP offers the hunter education classes at numerous locations across the state, and the course includes ten (10) hours of instruction.
+Students must be ten (10) years old, must attend all course hours and score 70 or greater on the written exam.

 The Hunter Education program is designed to:

 - promote wildlife conservation

 - teach firearm safety